collocations.org

 to

-Our firm lost out to a larger company that could offer a lower price.
+Our company lost out to one that could offer a lower price.